kanj/elfs/README.md

 This is a fork from the Cross Linux From Scratch - Embedded Book

 The purpose of this fork are three fold:
-  * Use eGlibc inplace of uClibc.
+  * Use Musl libc inplace of uClibc.
   * Support automated testing
   * Build against specific platforms